chocolatey/docs/input/en-us/configuration.md

 * [ ] `logEnvironmentValues` - Log Environment Values - will log values of environment before and after install (could disclose sensitive data).
 * [x] `showNonElevatedWarnings` - Show Non-Elevated Warnings - Display non-elevated warnings.
 * [x] `showDownloadProgress` - Show Download Progress - Show download progress percentages in the CLI.
 * [ ] `useRememberedArgumentsForUpgrades` - Use Remembered Arguments For Upgrades - when running upgrades, use arguments for upgrade that were used for installation ('remembered').
 This is helpful when running upgrade for all packages.
-This is considered in preview and will be flipped to on by default in a future release.
+This is considered in preview.
 * [ ] `logValidationResultsOnWarnings` - Log validation results on warnings - Should the validation results be logged if there are warnings?

 ### Automatic Uninstaller